dresdner353/mpd2chromecast/README.md

 This is the default mode which serves the playing track file as a URL to the cast device.
 The end device will stream the selected file directly and perform all decoding.

 * Cast MPD Output Stream (experimental)
-This is experimental at present and only runs (easily) with moOde.
-To use this mode in moOde, you need to navigate to Moode -> Configure -> Audio -> MPD Options -> HTTP streaming.
-Then enable the HTTP streaming on port 8000 with FLAC encoding (for lossless).
-When you select this streaming mode in mpd2chromecast, it passes the fixed URL ```http://<IP>:8000``` to the selected cast device.
+This is experimental at present and can be enabled easily with moOde and with a bit more work on Volumio.
+When you select this streaming mode, it passes the fixed URL ```http://<IP>:8000``` to the selected cast device.
 The end result is that the stream being played is the output stream from MPD and not the original file.
 This allows for integration of DSP modes in MPD, crossfade and even gapless playback.
 It's not perfect and mileage may vary depending on how well your network works.
+See below on how to enable this in moOde or Volumio.

 ## Enabling/Disabling the Service and Troubleshooting
 To see the running script. ssh into the pi and run: